akto-api-security/tests-library/remediation/XXE_PATH_TRAVERSAL.md

 ### Step 3: Update Xml Parser's Configuration

 If disabling DTDs or External Entities is not possible, consider patching or upgrading the XML parser software to a version that allows secure configuration.

-### Step 4: Regular Audit and Update

-Use static code analysis tools to detect XXE in source code or implement security test cases in your CI/CD pipeline to check for XXE vulnerabilities.

-Remember, the best mitigation is to configure XML processors to resist resolving entities from untrusted sources.